nathbooth/ansible-junos-evpn-vxlan/roles/generate-overlay-vars/readme.txt

+This role will be executed across all the hosts listed in $PWD/inventory/{{site}}/hosts.yml

-This role will generate variables required to generate overlay MP-iBGP config and veriables required for verfication of VTEPs Input files for this role are:-
+This role will generate variables required for following purposes:-
+- To generate  MP-iBGP config for bgp groups (overlay; contrail & overlay-rr)
+- To verify status of VTEPs

+Input files for this role are:-
 - $PWD/inventory/{{site}}/hosts.yml
 - $PWD/inventory/{{site}}/group_vars/all/network.yaml